-If you have any questions regarding any of the above-mentioned issues or what copyrights your heirs or beneficiaries are entitled to, depending on when the work was created, if it was registered, and whether you have licensed or transferred the ownership of the work, please do not hesitate to contact our office.
+If you have any questions regarding copyright after death or any other issues related to copyrights your heirs or beneficiaries are entitled to, depending on when the work was created, if it was registered, and whether you have licensed or transferred the ownership of the work, please do not hesitate to contact our office.
 We are your Orange County trademarks, copyright, and business litigation attorneys, here to help.

 If you need legal assistance, reach out to the founder of Cartee, LC, business, trademark and intellectual property attorney, Anthony Cartee, at (714) 942-2225, or via email firstname.lastname@example.org, or schedule an appointment.